Assisting parents in developing children who genuinely love God (WORSHIP),

 During nursery and children and worship check-in, each child will receive a numbered security badge with a matching parent badge; the parent badge must be returned when picking up your child.

 Staff and Volunteers

 Anyone over the age of 18 that is working with children at North Park Church is required to submit up to date clearances.
 Volunteers are required to fill out an application each year.
-Paid nursery workers are interviewed and submit at least three references that are checked before hiring.
+Paid nursery workers are interviewed and submit 2-3 references that are checked before hiring.
 All of our nursery workers were certified in Pediatric and Adult CPR and First Aid in November 2017.

 The safety of our children is extremely important to us.
 We are constantly evaluating our procedures and updating our security policy to protect our children.

 Nursery care for children ages 0-3 years is provided during our 9:00 Sunday school hour as well as during worship.
 We have a safety policy in place to protect your children.
 We have paid nursery staff with clearances, who work in the same room each week to provide consistent, loving care to your child.
 We also have a team of volunteers, who assist the paid staff each week.
 Please ask the nursery workers if you have any questions about the procedures, and also let them know if your child has any allergies or other special needs.
 The nursery is located just off the lobby on the second floor.

 Children ages 2 through 5th grade are invited!
 This ministry runs

 Sunday mornings from 9:00 - 10:00 a.m. from September through May.

 Classes are held on the second & third floor.
 Click here to read more about our Children's Sunday School classes.

 Children & Worship